The subjunctive mood has been known to break students.

 Every serious Portuguese student runs straight into it.
 Some get hurt.
 Some get scared.
 But it doesn't have to be that way.
 The Portuguese Subjunctive is actually a rose with thorns.
 It's a beautiful part of the language that should be embraced and used with style, for it is truly cool.
 And you'll only find it in Portuguese, Spanish and Italian.

-What Triggers the Portuguese Subjunctive?
+Triggers for the Portuguese Subjunctive

 Let's look at some sentences in English that are simple, but that activate the Portuguese Subjunctive mood.